kamal0803/elanco-data-analyst/README.md

 ### Steps to run in the terminal
 - git clone https://github.com/kamal0803/elanco-data-analyst
-- cd /elanco-data-analyst
+- cd elanco-data-analyst
-- pip install - r requirements.txt
+- pip install -r requirements.txt
 - python main.py

 The front-end UI is accessible at `http://127.0.0.1:5000`